CCMS-UCSD/MassIVEDocumentation/docs/account_registration.md

 # Account Registration

-The MassIVE public data repository can be freely browsed and accessed by anonymous users, without having to register a user account.
+The MassIVE data repository can be freely browsed and accessed by anonymous users, without having to register a user account.
 However, in order to actually submit datasets to the repository, a user account must be registered.

 Account registration is a simple process, and completely private – MassIVE will never use your contact information for any reason other than to email you the outcome of your dataset submissions and other workflows.